Leading Causes Of Fires In Healthcare Facilities And How To Prevent Them

-All these facilities operate in accordance to standard safety laws and given a number of fire accidents in the State, it is best that we go through each cause of a fire and its corresponding preventative action against repetition of fault.
+All these facilities operate in accordance with standard safety laws and given a number of fire accidents in the State, it is best that we go through each cause of a fire and its corresponding preventative action against repetition of fault.

-The hospital kitchen has a wide list of flammable equipment that could cost a life and an entire healthcare centre.
+The hospital kitchen has a wide list of flammable equipment that could cost life and an entire healthcare centre.
 Fire incidents involving cooking equipment are primarily caused by unattended cooking.

 Basic practices are sometimes forgotten, so the first step of prevention mainly focuses on constant staff management, especially delegating roles and responsibilities.
 Cooks should stay in the kitchen when grilling, frying and broiling.
 If anything else has to be attended at the same time, turn off the stove.
 A maintenance check on the gas stove and other kitchen appliances are highly recommended.

 A fire ignited intentionally, mostly considered arson, points to different questions like why it was done in the first place.
 People who might have wrong intentions are not quite easy to identify.
 That is why security measures need to be heightened for the safety of everyone.

 While this issue requires a more flexible plan, it is significant to establish good evacuation procedures for uncontrollable circumstances and high-security practices at the entry points of the healthcare facility.
 Guards on duty must be equipped with the right tools and knowledge to easily identify flammable devices brought to the facility and discard them at once.
 As a high priority, assign security guards to patrol the premises for inspections.